-In the right hands, OKR’s can be the most effective goal management measure to reach your company’s objectives and reach new levels in your industry.
+In the right hands, OKRs can be the most effective goal management tool that can help you track your performance with measurable KPIs to let you reach your company’s objectives and to reach new levels in your industry.
 But before you roll out your OKR method, it’s crucial to make sure that your organization is prepared to handle the implementation of a structured plan toward reaching its major objectives.
 Use these questions to evaluate whether your organization is ready to roll out OKR.

 An integral aspect of the effectiveness of the OKR method is the ability to push the boundaries and expectations of its teams and of the organization as a whole.
 When you write your OKR, the goals and objectives you define will be chosen according to the capacities of your teams — and tailored to push them to ambitious new heights.